osmbe/website/_posts/2016-03-12-en-mits-nick.md

 **What are you most proud of as a mapper?**

 The amount of detail that has gradually crept in.
-Unfortunately, this sometimes leads to sour remarks such as "why is our database growing so big ??" or "It doesn't fit on my machine anymore".
+Unfortunately, this sometimes leads to sour remarks such as "why is our database growing so big? " or "It doesn't fit on my machine anymore".
 But I wonder why should we stop adding those details.
 You can use a smaller selection of the data when it no longer fits on your machine.
 We all try to build / create a good and reliable "map".
 An up to date map I might add, something the Dutch government has now also discovered.
 And it is not just the route network that is already finished.
 The Dutch cadastre now uses an OSM map for their BAG viewer, which is a nice example of cross-pollination between OSM and the Government.

 **Why do you map?
 What motivates you?**

 Well, I just rolled into it and I see that there is still much to do.
 A small contribution for the use of the OSM data in the future.
 The visual result that you leave and that others can look at.
 What discourages me?
 Sour little constructive criticisms or the avalanche of comments that you sometimes get as a mapper on the forum.
 You have to be a strong person to stand up against that.
-Otherwise you will soon get fed up and leave the community .
+Otherwise you will soon get fed up and leave the community.
 I enjoy it when I see someone coming back up and become active again after a period of inactivity.
 I think those negative people are everywhere and we should try to just ignore them.

 **What is the most difficult in the mapping process?**